Strawberries and (sun)cream anyone?

 Natural Health News — Strawberries are the quintessential summer fruit and it may not be long, say researchers, before we could be enjoying wearing them as much as we enjoy eating them.

 That’s because a collaboration of Spanish and Italian scientist have found that chemicals in strawberries can help protect the skin from the harmful effects of the sun.

-In a laboratory study the researchers prepared human skin cell cultures (fibroblasts) and added strawberry extract in different concentrations (0.05, 0.25 and 0.5 mg/ml).
+In a laboratory study published in the Journal of Agricultural Food Chemistry, the researchers prepared human skin cell cultures (fibroblasts) and added strawberry extract in different concentrations (0.05, 0.25 and 0.5 mg/ml).
 The skin cells were also treated with an inactive control substance.
 Using ultraviolet light, the samples were then exposed to a dose “equivalent to 90 minutes of midday summer sun in the French Riviera.”

 The strawberry extract, especially at the highest concentration, was not only photoprotective against skin ageing UVA rays, it also increased cell survival and viability and decreased DNA damage when compared to the inactive control substance.

 The scientists suggest that anthocyanins, pigments that give leaves, flowers and fruits their red colour, could be responsible for the protective effect.

 “These compounds have important anti-inflammatory, antioxidant and anti-tumour properties and are capable of modulating enzymatic processes,” explains one of the authors, Sara Tulipani from the University of Barcelona. thought she adds that they do not yet fully understand how anthocyanins might work to protect against UVA.

 Most suncreams are little more than chemical cocktails chemicals.
 They may block the sun’s rays but they do little to improve the overall health of your skin and increasingly there are question marks over the safety of the chemicals used in them.

 In search of natural alternatives